Podcastindex-org/podcast-namespace/API/Chapters.md

 ## Technical Specification

 This version is a first draft.
 It will be updated.
+It may move somewhere else.

 This API uses REST.